varigence/docs/bimlflex/concepts/delete-detection.md

 If specific objects are configured for delete detection these will need to be accompanied by a specific **Row Change Type** configuration.

+> [!IMPORTANT]
+> For delete detection to work correctly, the **Row Change Type** configuration must be applied to the object that has been configured for delete detection.

-### Overriding default Delete patterns
+### Overriding Delete Patterns Using Extension Points

-When using the Apply Delete Detection function it is possible to also use the **Delete Detect Apply Psa Override** and **Delete Detect Apply Rdv Override** Extension Points to override the generated apply stored procedure.
+When using the Apply Delete Detection function it is possible to also use the **Delete Detect Apply Psa** and **Delete Detect Apply Rdv Override** Extension Points to override the generated apply stored procedure.